RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 - **Creativity & Problem-Solving**: Proper rest allows the mind to process information, leading to innovation and better decision-making.
 - **Sustainable Productivity**: Employees who receive adequate downtime produce **higher-quality** work over the long term.

-#### Applying Maslow’s Hierarchy of Needs in the Workplace
+#### Applying Maslow's Hierarchy of Needs in the Workplace

-Maslow’s Hierarchy of Needs is a psychological model that outlines fundamental human necessities.
+Maslow's Hierarchy of Needs is a psychological model that outlines fundamental human necessities.
 In the workplace, applying these principles ensures employees feel safe, valued, and motivated:

 1. **Physiological Needs**: Ensure employees receive fair compensation that allows them to meet basic survival needs like food, housing, and healthcare.
 2. **Safety & Security**: Provide clear job expectations, stability, and transparent communication regarding role expectations and job security.